HajkD/LTRpred/README.md

 species diversification on the genetic level.

-The `LTRpred` pipeline aims to provide an integrated software framework to predict potentially active LTR transposons in any genomic sequence of interest.
-First, `LTRpred` retrieves _de novo_ annotations of retrotransposons via `LTRharvest` and `LTRdigest` and second efficiently screens, filters and annotates those predictions for potentially active elements.
+The `LTRpred` pipeline aims to provide an integrated software framework to predict potentially functional LTR transposons in any genomic sequence of interest.
+First, `LTRpred` retrieves _de novo_ annotations of retrotransposons via `LTRharvest` and `LTRdigest` and second efficiently screens, filters and annotates those predictions for potentially functional elements.

 LTR transposons have the capacity to move to new sites in genomes through a copy-and-paste mechanism and by doing so are able to contribute generatively